 Overall, I’m incredibly glad I switched, and I suspect those feelings will only get stronger when I’m in England and won’t have to drop off the face of the Earth while I’m there.
 I’m not far from a Wi-Fi network these days, so the best data network in the country isn’t really needed anymore.
 When I’m not on a Wi-Fi network, I’m usually driving or hanging out with friends, which means I definitely don’t need to be fiddling around with my phone.

-To recap, the advantages I’ve gained by switching to a Google Project FI are as follows:
+To recap, the advantages I’ve gained by switching to a Google Project FI phone plan are as follows:

 ‑same price international data and texting